 Wrapped Tokens are a type of cryptocurrency, whose value is pegged at a 1:1 ratio to another cryptocurrency.
 Wrapped tokens are most useful when we need to move a currency created on one blockchain network onto a different blockchain network, and transact with it there.
 This is of great advantage as it allows users of distinct blockchain networks the ability to operate across networks and have broader financial experiences.

 Wrapped tokens work by ‘wrapping’ or locking the original currency into a smart contract on its native network.
-Then, an equivalent representation of this currency, known as it’s wrapped version, is created on the second blockchain network, wherever desired.
-The entire process of wrapping the original currency and creating the new, wrapped currency is handled by smart contracts, whose working is visible to the public.
+Then, an equivalent representation of this currency, known as its wrapped version, is created on the second blockchain network, wherever desired.
+The entire process of wrapping the original currency and creating the new, wrapped currency is handled by smart contracts, whose function is visible to the public.
 Such smart contracts can be published by any type of individual or organisation (such as a DAO).